vivo-community/vivo-data-distribution-api/site_builder/src/site/markdown/installing_the_latest_snapshot.md

 The difference is in the `pom.xml` file, which requires

 * use a `SNAPSHOT` version number,
-* include a reference to the snapshot repostory.
+* include a reference to the snapshot repository.

 _**Other installation steps are unchanged.**_